- Description of Worship Services

 - Schedule of Future Services

-From mid-September to mid-May, we offer two worship services on Sunday at 9 and 11 a.m.
-The rest of the year, we offer one worship service at 10 a.m.
+From early September to late May, we offer two worship services on Sunday at 9 and 11 a.m.
+From late May to early September, we offer one worship service at 10:30 a.m.
 Services last about one hour.

 The 9 a.m. service is interactive, intimate and family-friendly.
-Joys and sorrows are shared in a spoken-aloud format, there are often other interactive elements of the service.
-Music varies in style, with special performances from musical church volunteers and regular offerings from small vocal ensembles.
+Joys and sorrows are shared in a spoken-aloud format, and there are often other interactive elements of the service.
 Nursery care is provided.

-The 11 a.m. service is inspirational, reverent and familiar.
-The chairs face forward, and there is less expectation of interaction.
-The children are present for about the first 15 minutes, which includes a story for all ages and a clergy-led ritual of joys and sorrows, and the children then exit to their regular religious education classes.
-Music varies in style with special performances from musical church volunteers and regular offerings from our choir.
+The 11 a.m. service (10:30 a.m. during summer months) is inspirational, reverent and familiar, and there is less expectation of interaction.
+The children are present for about the first 15 minutes, which includes a ritual of joys and sorrows, and the children then leave for their regular religious education classes.
 Nursery care and our full religious education program for preschool through high school are offered at this time.